 G-III's products are sold primarily to department, specialty and mass merchant retail stores in the United States.
-We sell to approximately 2,900 customers, ranging from national and regional chains to small specialty stores.
-We also distribute our products through our retail stores and, to a lesser extent, through our Wilson's Leather, G.H.
-Bass, Andrew Marc and Vilebrequin websites.
+We sell to approximately 2,800 customers, ranging from national and regional chains to small specialty stores.
+We also distribute our products through our retail stores and, to a lesser extent, through our G.H.
+Bass, Wilsons Leather, Vilebrequin and Andrew Marc websites.

-Sales to our 10 largest customers accounted for 58.4% of our net sales in fiscal 2015 compared to 61.3% of our net sales in fiscal 2014 and 63.7% of our net sales in fiscal 2013.
-Sales to Macy's, which includes sales to its Macy's and Bloomingdale's store chains, accounted for an aggregate of 18.7% of our net sales in fiscal 2015, 21.0% of our net sales in fiscal 2014 and 21.3% of our net sales in fiscal 2013.
+Sales to our 10 largest customers accounted for 63.5% of our net sales in fiscal 2016 compared to 58.4% of our net sales in fiscal 2015 and 61.3% of our net sales in fiscal 2014.
+Sales to Macy's, which includes sales to its Macy's and Bloomingdale's store chains, accounted for an aggregate of 20.8% of our net sales in fiscal 2016 compared to 18.7% of our net sales in fiscal 2015 and 21.0% of our net sales in fiscal 2014.
 The loss of this customer or a significant reduction in purchases by our largest customers could have a material adverse effect on our results of operations.

 A substantial majority of our sales are made in the United States.
-We also market our products in Canada, Europe and the Far East, which, on a combined basis, accounted for approximately 15.1% of our net sales in fiscal 2015.
+We also market our products in Canada, Europe and the Far East, which, on a combined basis, accounted for approximately 7.9% of our net sales in fiscal 2016.
+See Note K to our Consolidated Financial Statements for information with respect to revenues and long-lived assets attributed by geographic region.

-G-III's products are sold primarily through a direct sales force consisting of 171 employees at January 31, 2015.
+G-III's products are sold primarily through a direct sales force consisting of 180 employees at January 31, 2016.
 Our principal executives are also actively involved in sales of our products.
 Some of our products are also sold by various retail buying offices and independent sales representatives located throughout the United States.
-Sales outside of the United States are managed by 10 salespeople located in our offices across Asia, as well as 14 salespeople for Kensie located in Canada and 6 salespeople for Vilebrequin located in Switzerland.
+Sales outside of the United States are managed by 13 salespeople located in our offices across Asia, as well as 11 salespeople for Kensie located in Canada and 8 salespeople for Vilebrequin located in Switzerland.
 The Canadian market is serviced by a sales and customer service team based both in the United States and in Canada.